Lemoncode/master-frontend-lemoncode/04-frameworks/08-nextjs/01-config/README.md

   "scripts": {
 +   "start": "next dev",
-    "start:api-server": "cd api-server && npm run mock-server", "postinstall": "cd ./api-server && npm install",
+    "start:api-server": "cd api-server && npm run mock-server", "postinstall": "cd ./api-server && npm install"
-    "clean": "rimraf .next"
   },
 ```

 Before Nextjs 13, we used to create pages inside the `pages` folder and the rest of our files with our custom project structure.
-Now, with the new version, we must place all our files inside the `app` folder and every component will be a `React Server Component` by default.
+Now, with the new version, we can place files inside the `app` folder and every component will be a `React Server Component` by default.

 [It's required create a `root layout`](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#root-layout-required) inside `app/layout.tsx` with the required <html> and <body> tags: